GREEB/fh5-c/vectors/README.md

 ## Layers:

 1. ### Chunks
-Are Only here to help you while editing the map, to devide work in your brain.
+Are Only here to help you while editing the map, to divide work in your brain.

 2. ### Original
 The original map for overlay purposes, to trace everything